 Figure 6.17: SEM picture of 6T SRAM array after timed gate separation etch.
 The gates of the access transistors are selectively separated to establish dynamic feedback.
-The roughness is related to the hard etching during the gate planarization.

 6.2.5 Problems encountered in gate separation etch

 Even though a resist etch-back process to implement gate separation is complicated, it does not require novel or advanced equipment.
 One drawback of the resist etch-back process is the formation of pinholes after the hard bake.
 This usually happens around the edge of the wafers, leading to a loss of up to 20% of the dies.
 This can potentially be avoided by further studies on coating reflow characteristics.